shreekantht11/Dungeon-Master-Game/README.md

 1. **Create Your Hero** – Pick a name, class (Warrior, Mage, or Rogue), gender, and preferred story language (English, Kannada, or Telugu).
 2. **Choose a Genre** – Launch into Fantasy, Sci-Fi, Mystery, or Mythical adventures.
 Sci-Fi stories stay grounded in real solar system locations.
 3. **Follow the Story** – Read the AI-generated narrative and pick from three contextual choices.
-The game pre-generates upcoming branches so responses feel instant.
+Each decision immediately triggers a fresh FAL AI scene render—no background pre-generation.
 4. **Face Challenges** – Engage in turn-based combat, solve puzzles, and tackle quests.
 Use weapons, abilities, and items to survive.
 5. **Progress & Collect** – Level up, unlock badges, gather loot, craft gear, and explore new locations via the world map.
 6. **Save & Share** – Auto-saves keep progress; cloud saves unlock when you sign in with Google.
 Share highlights or invite friends through the cameo system.